davidpagnon/Sports2D/README.md

 Sports2D:
 - Detects 2D joint centers from a video or a webcam with RTMLib.
 - Computes selected joint and segment angles.
 - Optionally saves processed image files and video file.
-- Optionally saves processed poses as a TRC file, and angles as a MOT file (OpenSim compatible).
+Optionally saves processed poses as a TRC file, and angles as a MOT file (OpenSim compatible).

 <br>

 **Okay but how does it work, really?**\
 Sports2D:
-- Loads skeleton information from skeletons.py
-- Reads stream from a video or a webcam
+1. Reads stream from a webcam, from one video, or from a list of videos.
+Selects the specified time range to process.
-- Sets up the RTMLib pose tracker from RTMlib with specified parameters
+2. Sets up the RTMLib pose tracker from RTMlib with specified parameters.
+It can be run in lightweight, balanced, or performance mode, and for faster inference, keypoints can be tracked for a certain number of frames instead of detected.
+Any RTMPose model can be used.
-- Detects poses within the selected time range
-- Tracks people so that their IDs are consistent across frames.
+3. Tracks people so that their IDs are consistent across frames.
 A person is associated to another in the next frame when they are at a small distance.
-Our tracker is more robust than the RTMlib one.
+IDs remain consistent even if the person disappears from a few frames.
+This carefully crafted `sports2d` tracker runs at a comparable speed as the RTMlib one but is much more robust.
+The user can still choose the RTMLib method if they need it by specifying it in the Config.toml file. .
-- Retrieves the keypoints with high enough confidence, and only keeps the persons with enough high-confidence keypoints
+4. Retrieves the keypoints with high enough confidence, and only keeps the persons with enough average high-confidence.
-- Computes joint and segment angles, and flips those on the left/right side them if the respective foot is pointing to the left
+5. Computes the selected joint and segment angles, and flips them on the left/right side if the respective foot is pointing to the left/right.
-- Draws bounding boxes around each person with their IDs
+5. Draws bounding boxes around each person and writes their IDs\
+  Draws the skeleton and the keypoints, with a green to red color scale to account for their confidence\
-- Draws joint and segment angles on the body, and writes the values either near the joint/segment, or on the upper-left of the image with a progress bar
+  Draws joint and segment angles on the body, and writes the values either near the joint/segment, or on the upper-left of the image with a progress bar
-- Draws the skeleton and the keypoints, with a green to red color scale to account for their confidence
-- Optionally show processed images, saves them, or saves them as a video
-- Interpolates missing pose and angle sequences if gaps are not too large
-- Filters them with the selected filter (among `Butterworth`, `Gaussian`, `LOESS`, or `Median`) and their parameters
+6. Interpolates missing pose and angle sequences if gaps are not too large.
+Filters them with the selected filter (among `Butterworth`, `Gaussian`, `LOESS`, or `Median`) and their parameters
+7. Optionally show processed images, saves them, or saves them as a video\
-- Optionally plots pose and angle data before and after processing for comparison
+  Optionally plots pose and angle data before and after processing for comparison\
-- Optionally saves poses for each person as a trc file, and angles as a mot file
+  Optionally saves poses for each person as a TRC file, and angles as a MOT file

 <br>